 It tends to happen suddenly.
 During a workout, one of your muscles is seized with a strong, painful contraction.
 If you're lucky, it will only last a few seconds, but bad ones can go on for several minutes.
 When it's over, the soreness in your muscle can last for hours.

 I'm talking about a muscle cramp or "charley horse."
-If you get an exercise related muscle cramp, there are 4 simple things you can do to help relieve the pain.
+If you get an exercise-related muscle cramp, there are four simple things you can do to help relieve the pain.

 - Stop the activity that triggered the cramp.

 - Gently massage and stretch the cramping muscle.
 Hold it in the stretched position until the cramp stops.